chris-greening/spyrograph/_posts/2023-04-17-unlock-the-power-of-method-chaining-for-elegant-and-efficient-spyrograph-transformations.md

 <p align="center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/complicated_chain_example.gif" alt="A star translates, scales, and rotates creating a complex geometric visualization">
 </p>

+This code snippet starts by creating an initial `Hypocycloid` shape with 5 cusps and sets up the turtle graphics screen with a black background and a screen size of 1000x1000 pixels

+The code then enters a loop that iterates 110 times.
+In each iteration, the shape is transformed by chaining three operations:

+1. Translate the shape 4 units in the x-direction
+2. Rotate the shape by 2 degrees
+3. Scale the shape down by a factor of 1/1.01

+After applying these transformations, the shape is traced on the turtle graphics screen with a red color and a line width of 2 pixels.
+The loop adds a short pause of 0.01 seconds in each iteration to allow the turtle graphics to update smoothly

+Once all iterations are complete, the `turtle.exitonclick()` function is called which keeps the turtle graphics window open until the user clicks on it

+This example demonstrates the power of combining Spyrograph transformations with loops to create captivating, dynamic art.
+By adjusting the transformation parameters and the number of iterations, we can generate a wide variety of mesmerizing designs